 I grit my teeth.
 I get why he is mad at me, but I am sick of being ignored and cast aside.

 “Michael, I’m not going to take that.
-You have been ignoring me for almost a month.
+You’ve been ignoring me for almost a month.
 You’ve been avoiding me and you won’t take my calls.
 We need to talk.
 Now.”

 He frowns.
 “And what is it that you want to talk to me about?”